serodriguez68/authz/README.md

 [Back to table of content](#table-of-content)

 #### Business as Usual
-During _“business as usual”_ an admin will make changes to the authorization configuration to keep up with business’ needs, like granting, creating and revoking roles.
+During _“business as usual”_ an admin will make changes to the authorization configuration to keep up with the business’ needs, like granting, creating and revoking roles.

 The GUI provides the admins full control of the authorization system without requiring any code modifications and